Equine Care & Management – Level 1

 Points of the Horse & Ailments Lumps & Bumps charts are available from this web site.
 Buy both charts for reduced price.

 Alternative books – especially useful for professional students:

 - Riding and Stable Management Stage 1 by Hazel Reed

 - British Horse Society Complete Manual of Stable Management.

 The Practical Tack Session: To achieve a certificate, this practical session must be undertaken with a local instructor of your choice.
 The local qualified instructor must be to the required standard of BHSAI or equivalent ABRS instructor.
-There is no alternative to this procedure for distance learning students.
-Detailed information and paperwork/form for signature by the instructor will be sent with your Study Pack 4.
+There is no alternative and this is mandatory for those aiming for a Certificate.
+Detailed information and paperwork/form for signature by the instructor will be sent with Study Pack 4.
 When you reach this stage, we can point you in the right direction to find names of instructors if you have had difficulty locating one.